 There is no doubt we are living in a difficult time– a time of reduction, uncertainty, tension, and polarization.
 Arts funding– both directly to artists and via organizations that support them– is being reduced or eliminated on the federal, state, and local level.
 Artists have no artistic home due to the lack of physical space for creation.
 And opportunities for growth and mentorship through organizational administrative support is being deprioritized.

-If artists are to continue to be the catalysts for hope we need, now is the time to step up and in to offer support to our storytellers in all disciplines.
+If artists are to continue to be the catalysts for hope we need, we must step up and in to offer support to our storytellers in all disciplines.

-This is why this year The Dance Hall is launching our first-ever Resident Artist (RA) program.
-Our first cohort of four emerging and/or established artists across artistic disciplines– from musicians to dancers to actors—who are at a transformational point in their careers will call TDH their artistic home starting in July and running through Dec 2025.
+This is why in 2025 The Dance Hall launched our first-ever Resident Artist (RA) program.
+Our first cohort of four emerging and/or established artists across artistic disciplines– from musicians to dancers to actors—who are at a transformational point in their careers called TDH their artistic home starting in July and running through June 2026.

 How does it work?

-One Tuesday per month, each artist will have use of TDH space for 8+ hours for their craft.
+Each artist will meet with TDH Staff to determine when and how the space can be made available to them to work on their craft.
 The usage of space could include classes, workshops, rehearsals, performances– how each artist uses the space and time is completely up to them, on each day.
 Some may want to pull back the proverbial curtain on their craft and invite the community in to experience what making looks like for them.
 TDH staff will be on-site to support whatever is needed, meeting each artist where they are in the moment

 How will it benefit the community, the artists, and TDH?